mahedjaved/PointCloudSeg/README.md

 - Random Scaling : Scale the point cloud by a random factor.
 - Random Jitter : Add random noise (Gaussian/normal) to the point cloud.
 - Random Flip : Flip the point cloud along the x-axis with a probability of 0.5.
+- VoxelDownsampler : Reduces the density of the point cloud by downsampling voxels to a fixed grid size.
+- PointCloudNormalizer : Normalizes the point cloud data by centering the origin and scaling to unit sphere

 - Aiming to abstract the augmentation process into a generic framework that can be easily integrated into any existing deep learning pipeline for point cloud semantic segmentation.
 - Using Python ABC module to create a base class for augmentation that can be inherited by any augmentation class.
-- Main code inspired from: https://torch-points3d.readthedocs.io/en/latest/src/api/transforms.html
+- Main code inspired from: https://torch-points3d.readthedocs.io/en/latest/src/api/transforms.html - improvements include SOLID inspired design principles for better modularity and maintainability

 # 2. Pre-Processing
 - Species Mapping : Maps tree species names to integer class IDs for training.